-DFE: Working Together To Improve Attendance 2022.
+DFE: Working Together To Improve Attendance 2024.

-From September 2022 the DFE: Working Together to Improve Attendance paper will replace all previous guidance on school attendance except for statutory guidance for parental responsibility measures.
-The Secretary of State has committed to it becoming statutory when parliamentary time allows (this will be no sooner than September 2023).
+Working Together to Improve Attendance 2024 paper will replace all previous guidance on school attendance except for statutory guidance for parental responsibility measures.

-The table below identifies how the 5 Foundations of Effective Attendance Practice will underpin the DFE 2022 paper.
+The table below identifies how the 5 Foundations of Effective Attendance Practice will underpin the DFE 2024 paper.